The Best Restaurants In Inman Square

-Clam chowder and lobster rolls may be the Revere and Adams of the New England seafood world, but you won’t find either one of those at Puritan & Company.
-What you will find, however, are some pretty unique dishes like swordfish pastrami with mustard gelato and phyllo-wrapped cod with bacon chowder.
+What you will find at Puritan & Company are some pretty unique dishes like swordfish pastrami with mustard gelato and grilled octopus with tomato and chili glaze.
 The creativity extends to the seasonal dessert menu as well, which has featured things like sticky date pudding with mascarpone ice cream and rose cheesecake.
 So the next time your visiting friends tire of hearing about the Midnight Ride, you know where to go.

 You would expect only good things from a restaurant run by the team behind Sofra and Sarma, and for the most part, you won’t be let down here.
 There are excellent meze dishes like quail kebob and spinach falafel, and you’ll be thinking about the ginger ice cream with rose chocolate for weeks afterward.
 The only thing that you’ll be disappointed with is the number of weeks it’ll take to snag a reservation.